-I want to give you my usual words of caution, which I always ask my lady friends out there, and the guys that enjoy wearing their hair long, pull your hair back in a band of some kind to keep it out of any moving parts in the engine!
-The battery may be dead right now, but it won't be in a minute and you don't want to be pulled into the engine by your hair!
-Engines always win that kind of tug-of-war, so put your hair in a band, or similar, out of the way.
+I want to give you my usual words of caution, which I always give my friends out there that enjoy wearing their hair long—pull your hair back in a band of some kind to keep it out of any moving parts in the engine!
+The battery may be dead right now, but it won't be in a minute, and you don't want to be pulled into the engine by your hair!
+Engines always win that kind of tug-of-war, so put your hair in a band and get it out of the way.

 You know your battery is dead by two basic signs:

 - The interior lights don't come on when you open the car door.

 - The tell-tale "click, click, click" of the starter when you turn the key in the ignition.